MathiasHarrer/protect-website/content/en/authors/admin/_index.md

   icon_pack: fab
   link: https://www.researchgate.net/profile/David_Ebert4
 superuser: true
-title: Assoc.
-Prof. Dr. David Daniel Ebert
+title: Dr. habil.
+David Daniel Ebert
 weight: 1
 user_groups:
 - Staff
 ---

-David Daniel Ebert is Associate Professor for Clinical Psychology at VU University Amsterdam and Director of the Protect Lab.
+David Daniel Ebert is Director of the Protect Lab.
 Mr. Ebert is also Co-Founder, Co-Managing Director and Chief Scientific Officer of [HelloBetter](hellobetter.de), as well as president of the International Society for Research on Internet Interventions, [ISRII](http://isrii.org).

 Mr. Ebert's research focuses on the development and evaluation of evidence-based Internet and mobile-based health interventions for the promotion of mental health in different settings and environments (e.g. work, university) with a special focus on the prevention and early intervention of mental illness.